Cranberry Bundt Cake with lemon

 If you don’t have a bundt tin this recipe can be used for a normal layer cake too, use two eight inch cake tins.

 Bundt cakes are always a favourite of mine and now I’ve combined some great flavours for a winter cake.
 The cranberries taste great inside the cake and look beautiful on top.
 Spending a few minutes to give them that sugared snowy look really is worth it for a show stopper of a cake.

-Drizzle icing on the cranberry and lemon bundt cake
+Drizzle icing on the cranberry bundt cake

 How do I grease the Bundt Tin?

 To make sure your cake slips out of the bundt tin easily it’s so important to grease it.
 I start off with melted butter which I brush on to the tin.
 I do this twice leaving a few minutes for the butter to harden slightly before the next coat is added.